 - High-level cognition, complex learning and instruction

-Overall, two features distinguish our program: an emphasis on crossing traditional research boundaries and an interest in bridging between basic and applied research.
+Overall, two features distinguish our program: an emphasis on crossing traditional research boundaries and an interest in bridging basic and applied research.

 Crossing Traditional Research Boundaries

-The strong interdisciplinary perspective and the collaborative research activities of faculty in the Cognitive Program encourage students to cross traditional research boundaries.
+The strong interdisciplinary perspective and collaborative research activities of faculty in the Cognitive Program encourage students to cross traditional research boundaries.